EUDR: Donau Soja supports members and partners in implementation

 Annex I of the EUDR defines the products to which the due diligence obligations apply (see box below).

-DDS If a new product is produced that is listed in Annex I, e.g. the processing of soya beans into soya oil, a new DDS must be completed with the data of all soya that has been used.
+For these products, the due diligence process must be completed and the DDS uploaded before they are placed on the EU market or exported.
+If a new product is produced that is listed in Annex I, e.g. the processing of soya beans into soya oil, a new DDS must be completed with the data of all soya that has been used.

 The due diligence obligation for soya in animal feed, for example, ends when the soya has been consumed (with the exception of cattle, as cattle itself is listed in Annex I of the EUDR).